LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/methods/monitoring_api.md

 ### sendSde

-Use this API to report on engagement attributes (SDEs) for a consumer in an appInstallationId context including show and accept impression.
+Use this API to report on engagement attributes (SDEs) for a consumer in an appInstallationId context including show and accept impressions.

 `public static void sendSde(Context context, @NonNull String consumerId, @NonNull MonitoringParams monitoringParams, SdeCallback callback)`